See live MACI case videos Skip to content

 • Concomitant

-Eric Strauss, MD performs the MACI procedure with a tibial tubercle osteotomy on a 41-year-old active male with a full-thickness chondral lesion of the central trochlea.
+Eric Strauss, MD performs the MACI open procedure with a tibial tubercle osteotomy on a 41-year-old active male with a full-thickness chondral lesion of the central trochlea.

 • Patella